gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 .. admonition:: Tip

     #.
 Use Class variables when the same value is needed in all instances.
     #.
+Avoid changing class variables in instances since it can lead to confusion.
+    #.
 Use Instance variables when different values are needed in various instances.

 ----